 The Bank's IT infrastructure comprises two data centres in two different locations in Iceland, one owned by the Bank and the other outsourced by the Bank.
 Approximately 83 per cent. of the servers are virtual with a physical backup placed in a third location.
-The IT system serves all 24 of the branches in the Retail Banking division's network.
+The IT system serves all branches in the Retail Banking division's network.

 The IT division maintains relationships with a wide range of blue chip suppliers, including Microsoft, SAP, Swift, Calypso, Reuters and Bloomberg.
-In addition, the IT division has substantial in-house expertise which allows it to develop and integrate software internally.
+In addition, the IT division has substantial in-house expertise which allows for the development and integration of software internally.